 - They're converted into convex hulls.
 Convex hulls have few polygons and are free of holes, and they're much more computationally efficient to process than raw triangle meshes.

 When doing raycasts against spatial surfaces, bear in mind that these surfaces are often complex, cluttered shapes full of messy little details - just like your desk!
 This means that a single raycast is often insufficient to give you enough information about the shape of the surface and the shape of the empty space near it.
 It's usually a good idea to do many raycasts within a small area and to use the aggregate results to derive a more reliable understanding of the surface.
 For example, using the average of 10 raycasts to guide hologram placement on a surface will yield a far smoother and less 'jittery' result that using just a single raycast.

 However, bear in mind that each raycast can have a high computational cost.
 Depending on your usage scenario, you should trade off the computational cost of extra raycasts (done every frame) against the computational cost of mesh processing to smooth and remove holes in spatial surfaces (done when spatial meshes are updated).

 Each application that uses spatial mapping should consider providing a 'scanning experience'; the process through which the application guides the user to scan surfaces that are necessary for the application to function correctly.

 Example of scanning

 The nature of this scanning experience can vary greatly depending upon each application's needs, but two main principles should guide its design.

 Secondly, applications should attempt to strike a balance between efficiency and reliability.
-When it is possible to do so reliably, applications should automatically analyze spatial mapping data to save the user time.
-When it is not possible to do so reliably, applications should instead enable the user to quickly provide the application with the additional information it requires.
+When it's possible to do so reliably, applications should automatically analyze spatial mapping data to save the user time.
+When it isn't possible to do so reliably, applications should instead enable the user to quickly provide the application with the additional information it requires.